 Revealed: What was inside the mystery black trunk in PM Modi’s chopper

-Bengaluru, Apr 15: The Congress has raised concerns over the mystery box that was present in the chopper used by Prime Minister Narendra Modi.
+Bengaluru, Apr 15: The Congress has raised concerns over the mystery box that was present in the chopper used by the Prime Minister Narendra Modi.

-The Congress Sunday demanded a probe into the alleged transportation of a "suspicious black trunk" in Prime Minister Narendra Modi's helicopter during his visit to Chitradurg in Karnataka for poll campaign.
+The Congress on Sunday demanded a probe into the alleged transportation of a "suspicious black trunk" in the Prime Minister Narendra Modi's helicopter during his visit to Chitradurg in Karnataka for poll campaign.

-Congress spokesperson Anand Sharma asked the prime minister to come clean and said the Election Commission should inquire into the contents of the "trunk".
+Congress spokesperson Anand Sharma asked the Prime Minister to come clean and said the Election Commission should inquire into the contents of the "trunk".

 Modi rally in Aligarh: Minor fire after short-circuit below PM's stage

 He said the Congress' Karnataka unit has already filed a complaint with the Election Commission in this regard.
-The prime minister had addressed an election rally in Karnataka's Chitradurga on April 9.
+The Prime Minister had addressed an election rally in Karnataka's Chitradurga on April 9.

 Amidst the controversy, sources tell OneIndia that the the allegations made by the Congress are baseless in nature.
 The box contained a teleprompter and other material that needed to be used on the dais, the source also added.
 The box is under the control of the SPG, the source also added.